umbraco/Umbraco-CMS/.github/README.md

 [![ScreenShot](img/vimeo.png)](https://vimeo.com/172382998/)

 ## Umbraco CMS
 Umbraco is a free open source Content Management System built on the ASP.NET platform.
-Our mission is to help you deliver delightful digital experiences by making Umbraco friendly, simple and social.
+Our mission is to help you deliver delightful digital experiences by making Umbraco friendly, simpler and social.

 ## Watch an introduction video